containers/podman/docs/tutorials/rootless_tutorial.md

 ### User Configuration Files

 The Podman configuration files for root reside in `/usr/share/containers` with overrides in `/etc/containers`.
 In the rootless environment they reside in `${XDG_CONFIG_HOME}/containers` (usually `~/.config/containers`) and are owned by each individual user.
-The main files are `libpod.conf` and `storage.conf` and the user can modify these files as they wish.
+The main files are `containers.conf` and `storage.conf` and the user can modify these files as they wish.

 The default authorization file used by the `podman login` and `podman logout` commands reside in `${XDG_RUNTIME_DIR}/containers/auth.json`.